Thirteen nominees make up the final shortlist for this year’s Kate Granger Compassionate Care Awards.

 Shortlisted nominees are

-Nominated by: Laura Keen
+Nominated by: John Sheridan

 Mel McEvoy, Nurse Consultant in Palliative Care, was nominated for being forward thinking and innovative in the delivery of palliative and end of life care for patients.
 Putting the patient and family at the centre of planning and care, he introduced the Family’s Voice Diary at North Tees and Hartlepool NHS Foundation Trust which is now used in several other NHS organisations.